0x0015/AutoClicker/README.md

-# AutoClicker
+# Cross Platform AutoClicker
-A simple autoclicker<br>
+A simple autoclicker with hopefully cross platform support.<br>
 <br>
 For now works on linux(via x11)<br>
-Hopefully will work on other systems(windows, mac) eventually.
+Untested on mac and windows, but (theoretically) should work.